vk-573/react-film-list/README.md

 # react-film-list
-A react application which lists films
+A react application which lists film